yigitScripts/yigitScripts/README.md

 # Hi, I'm Yiğit! 👋
 **Backend Developer | AI-Integrated Systems**

-I'm into backend development and software architecture — how systems are structured, how services communicate, and what actually makes code maintainable.
-I spend most of my time thinking about those problems.
-On the side, I've been integrating AI models into backend systems: local inference, RAG pipelines, fine-tuning.
-Not as the main thing, but as a natural extension of building smarter backends.
+Computer Engineering student at Dokuz Eylül University.
+I like understanding how things actually work under the hood — whether that's a service layer, a database query plan, or a RAG pipeline.

+Long-term goal: becoming a backend engineer who can comfortably work at the intersection of traditional systems and AI-integrated ones.

 ---

-### 🚀 What I'm Exploring
+### 🚀 What I'm Focused On

-- **Backend Architecture:** Designing clean, maintainable systems with solid separation of concerns and well-thought-out service boundaries.
+- **Backend Architecture:** Designing clean, maintainable systems with solid separation of concerns, RESTful API design, and well-thought-out service boundaries using Spring Boot and PostgreSQL.
-- **AI Integration:** Embedding models into backend pipelines — RAG, local inference with Ollama, and fine-tuning for domain-specific tasks.
+- **AI Integration:** Embedding models into backend pipelines — RAG and local inference — as an extension of backend engineering, not a separate track.

-- **Systems Thinking:** Understanding what happens under the hood — from how vector databases index embeddings to why context management is the real hard problem in AI systems.
+---

+### 🛠️ Tools & Skills

+**Backend**
+- Java · Spring Core · Spring MVC · Spring Data JPA · Spring Security + JWT
+- PostgreSQL · Raw SQL · REST API Design · Bean Validation
+- JUnit5 · Mockito
+- Maven

+**AI / Systems**
+- Python (for AI integration)
+- RAG pipelines · Local inference

+**Tooling**
+- Git (advanced)

 ---